Henna: The Healthy and Natural Way to Dye Your Hair

-Henna is the Arabic name for a bush, known as Lawsonia inermis, from which a natural dye with a reddish color is made.
+Henna is the Arabic name for a bush, known as Lawsonia inermis, from which you can make a natural dye with a reddish.

-Henna dye is made from the leaves, which are dried and pulverized.
-This powder can be applied to one’s hair to color it, but it can also be used as a dye to temporarily and naturally tattoo the skin.
+Henna dye is made from the leaves, which manufacturers dry and pulverize.
+You can apply your own hair color to it, but some people also use it as a dye to temporarily and naturally tattoo the skin.

 Benefits for the Hair

-Henna is a product of totally vegetable origin, without any additives, and offers the following benefits for our hair:
+Henna is a product of vegetable origin, without any additives.
+Aside from the fact that it’s natural, it offers the following benefits for our hair:

-- Leaves hair full of body and strength, making it a great alternative for those with fine or easily damaged hair.
+- Some say it strengthens hair.
+This makes it a great option for those with fine or easily damaged hair.

-- The dye lasts for approximately 3 months and will fade gradually, making the fading less noticeable.
+- The dye lasts for approximately 3 months and will fade gradually, making the fading less noticeable than with commercial products.

 - Covers gray hairs

 - Henna leaves a reddish color, but can be combined with other plants to create a variety of colors.
 Neutral henna contains no color and is used as a hair mask.